RafaelXokito/FileExchangeHub/README.md

 ### GitHub Actions

 GitHub Actions automates the build and deployment process.
-The workflow file `.github/workflows/deploy.yml` contains the configuration for building, testing
+The workflow files `.github/workflows/*.yml` contains the configuration for building, testing

 ## License